 Matthew Rainbow Hale

 Matthew Rainbow Hale is Associate Professor of History at Goucher College in Baltimore, Maryland.
 Prior to his arrival at Goucher, he was an Assistant Professor of History at Mississippi State University.
 He also has taught classes at Brandeis University and Suffolk University.
-He teaches a variety of classes related to early American history, print culture, and the Atlantic Revolutions.
+His research and teaching interests include: American history, especially before 1877; early modern European history; the French Revolution; print culture; political culture; democracy.

 The French Revolution and the Forging of Modern American Democracy (under contract, University of Virginia Press, Jeffersonian America Series).